Madeira Wine PortugalHome » Themed Tours »

 Madeira Wine Festival

-Madeira Wine Festival only happens once a year, each September (This year, in October).
+Madeira Wine Festival only happens once a year, each September.
 It is a very colourful and enjoyable occasion.
-Song, dance, and local food accompany the celebrations, and the fresh grape juice (new wine) is drunk.
+Song, dance, and local food accompany the celebrations, and fresh grape juice (new wine) is drunk.
 You can even join in the treading of the grapes.

 Madeira Wine Essence

 Madeira Wine Essence is an event dedicated to prestigious Portuguese wines.
-It is a three-day-long event that, this year, takes place in November 25-27th, at the Savoy Palace.
+It is a three-day-long event that, last year, took place on November 25-27th at the Savoy Palace.

 Madeira wine tour and Madeira food tours